robwatts365/MicrosoftTeamsPhone-ConfigureSharedCalling/docs/instructions/README.md

  > [!NOTE]
   >  These will be installed  for you by the [pre-requisites script](1-ConfigureSharedCalling-PreReqs.ps1)

+*	Microsoft Teams Phone Resource Account licensing
+*	Shared telephone phone number for inbound and outbound calling (Must be enabled for Voice app usage)
+*	Microsoft Phone System licensing for users (E5 or other licences with Phone System Standard)
+*	Optional - telephone number(s) for emergency callback

+### For Direct Routing deployments:
+* Your SBC is deployed and working correctly.
+* Teams voice routing configuration has been completed.
+### For Calling Plans deployments:
+* Pay-as-you go (PAYG) calling plan is purchased and ready to be assigned.
+* Communication credits licence is purchased and has funds.
+### For Operator Connect deployments:
+* You have an enabled Operator Connect carrier.

+1. If required, run the Configure-SharedCalling-PreReqs PowerShell script - [1-ConfigureSharedCalling-PreReqs.ps1](https://github.com/robwatts365/MicrosoftTeamsPhone-ConfigureSharedCalling/blob/main/1-ConfigureSharedCalling-PreReqs.ps1)
 This PowerShell file requires **Run as Administrator**, if the script is not run as Administrator, it will prompt you accordinfly.

 ![image](https://github.com/robwatts365/MicrosoftTeamsPhone-ConfigureSharedCalling/assets/65971102/6d484f43-f135-467e-9484-28981d4712e9)